Matilda Browne, The Only Woman Artist Allowed to Paint the Doors of the Old Lyme Colony

 A Good Neighbor

 Matilda Browne was born May 8, 1869 in Newark, N.J.
 Her family lived next door to Thomas Moran, an acclaimed Hudson River School painter.
-Moran let nine-year-old Matilda visit him while he worked in his studio.
+Moran let 9-year-old Matilda visit him while he worked in his studio.
 Soon he let her experiment with his paint and canvas.

 She impressed Moran with her talent and he encouraged her to take art lessons.
-At 12, National Academy of Design in New York accepted one of her flower paintings for an exhibition.
+At 12, the National Academy of Design in New York accepted one of her flower paintings for an exhibition.

 Acceptance